-AVOIDANCE, MITIGATION AND 8 REMEDIATION OF EFFECTS
+8 AVOIDANCE, MITIGATION AND REMEDIATION OF EFFECTS

-Avoidance of effects has been primarily achieved through locating the proposed retained turbines to the north, away from the more relatively settled areas located along Coutts Road and Marokopa Road.
+Avoidance of effects has been primarily achieved through locating the proposed retained turbines to the north, away from the more settled areas located along Coutts Road and Marokopa Road.
 Other avoidance techniques are no different to what has been consented to date which includes locating most of the access roading along the ridgeline - avoiding more visible and potentially erodible slope faces.

-No mitigation measures are proposed, nor considered feasible or effective given the size of the proposed turbines.
+No mitigation measures are proposed, nor considered feasible or effective.
 It is acknowledged that mitigation was not proposed in the original consent application.